Suvratam/devops-vcs/README.md

+### devops-vcs

-## Managed a DevOps project using Git for version control, implementing proper commits and structured branching strategies (main, dev, feature) to ensure code quality and collaboration.
+** Managed a DevOps project using Git for version control, implementing proper commits and structured branching strategies (main, dev, feature) to ensure code quality and collaboration.
+**
 ---